nautobot/nautobot/nautobot/docs/user-guide/administration/installation/health-checks.md

 #### MySQL

 While MySQL provides the [`mysqladmin ping` CLI command](https://dev.mysql.com/doc/refman/8.0/en/mysqladmin.html), it's important to note that this command only checks whether the database server is running - it still exits with return code `0` if the server is running but not accepting connections.
-Therefore you might in some cases wish to run a command that actually connects to the database, such as `mysql --execute "SHOW DATABASES;`.
+Therefore you might in some cases wish to run a command that actually connects to the database, such as `mysql --execute "SHOW DATABASES;"`.

 ### Redis